commercialhaskell/stack/.devcontainer/README.md

 ### Using cabal

-:information_source: Default Dev Container only.
+:exclamation: Default Dev Container only.

 Command `cabal build` to build the `stack` executable.